Tarekbouamer/Tarekbouamer.github.io/_posts/2023-11-01-neural_implicit_reprensentation.md

 Algorithm:

 - We divide the 3D space into a grid of cubes (8 vertices).
-- For each cube, we evaluate the cube vertices and compare them to the threshold value \(\tau\).
+- For each cube, we evaluate the cube vertices and compare them to the threshold value $\tau$.
 - We construct a triangulation for each cube, based on the vertices that are intersected by the iso-surface.
 - Based on the triangulations, We generate polygons for each cube  and we merge the polygons to form the final mesh.
 - We optimize the mesh by removing the duplicated vertices and edges.